Yahoo España Búsqueda web

 Search results

-1. "The Water Is Wide" (also called "O Waly, Waly" or simply "Waly, Waly") is a folk song of Scottish origin. [ citation needed ] It remains popular in the 21st century.
+1. "The Water Is Wide" (also called "O Waly, Waly" or simply "Waly, Waly") is a folk song of British origin. [ citation needed ] It remains popular in the 21st century.
 Cecil Sharp published the song in Folk Songs From Somerset (1906).

 2. This song was first printed in 1725/6 in two groundbreaking publications.
 A version with a tune and four verses - including variant forms of two we know from the modern "The Water Is Wide" - can be found in William Thomson's Orpheus Caledonius, or a Collection of the best Scotch Songs.